 Gillings School Strategic Themes

-As leaders in population health, we prevent the spread of emerging infectious diseases, such as the Zika virus.
-We discover and promote healthy behaviors, develop more effective treatments and improve survivorship for non-communicable diseases like cancer, heart disease and diabetes.
-Read more.
+As leaders in population health, we’re working to prevent the spread of emerging infectious diseases, such as the Zika virus, MERS and other potential pandemics We discover and promote healthy behaviors, develop more effective treatments and improve survivorship for non-communicable diseases like cancer, heart disease and diabetes.

 Harness Big Data for Health and Well-being

-Using big data and teaching data literacy, we uncover the causes and consequences of disease.
+Using big data and teaching data literacy help us to uncover the causes and consequences of disease.
 We combine data from multiple sources to produce clearer pictures of disease impact and potential for prevention.
 We create innovations in methodologies, data visualization and analytics for health.
 Our research helps to speed the process by which medications are tested and can begin to benefit people.
 Read more.